EtienneChollet/SynthShapes/README.md

-# Introduction
+# SynthShapes

-This this is a toolbox for generating randomized, semi-realistic shapes that can be used for biomedical image augmentation.
+SynthShapes is a PyTorch toolbox for generating synthetic 3D shapes, tailored specifically for augmenting biomedical imaging datasets.
+It allows users to create complex, realistic shapes for use in machine learning pipelines, especially when training data is scarce or needs augmentation.

 # Installation